A Guide to Outbound SDR: Sales Process and Strategy

 Key tasks of outbound SDRs include:

-• Conducting market and prospect research.
+- Conducting in-depth market and prospect research.

-• Building targeted outreach campaigns.
+- Building and executing targeted outreach campaigns.

-• Following up with prospects across multiple channels.
+- Following up with prospects across multiple channels.

-• Setting up appointments or demos for the sales team.
+- Setting up appointments or demos for the sales team.

 Inbound vs. Outbound SDR

+Outbound SDRs are essentially "cold-callers," but with a more personalized, targeted touch.
 The table below compares the key attributes of Inbound vs. Outbound SDR:

 The choice between inbound and outbound SDR depends on your business model, target audience, and resources.
 Startups may focus more on outbound SDR efforts to expand their reach, while established businesses often balance both strategies for sustainable growth.